Federal income tax: Rules & ways to reduce your tax burden

 • Health Insurance Premium Tax Credit

 Some tax credits have income caps in place to limit who may use them.
-For example, the Earned Income Tax Credit (EITC) is designed for low and moderate-income families.
-Meanwhile, though the Child Tax Credit doesn’t help only low-income families, it does have an income limit of $200,000 for a single filer or $400,000 for joint filers.
+For example, the Earned Income Tax Credit (EITC) is designed for low and moderate-income families.10 Meanwhile, though the Child Tax Credit doesn’t just help low-income families, it also has an income limit of $200,000 for a single filer or $400,000 for joint filers.11

 Distinguishing refundable vs. nonrefundable tax credits